-Question Answer Marks

-EITHER

-2(a) Discuss the significance of Chaucer's presentation of Pluto and Proserpina to The Merchant's Prologue and Tale .
-Mark according to the levels of response marking criteria.
-25

-OR

-2(b) Paying close attention to Chaucer's poetic methods, discuss the following extract, showing what it adds to your understanding of Chaucer's concerns in The Merchant's Prologue and Tale .
-Mark according to the levels of response marking criteria.
-25
+Question Answer Marks EITHER 2(a) Discuss some of the ways in which Chaucer contrasts being single with being married in The Merchant's Prologue and Tale .
+25 Mark according to the levels of response marking criteria.
+OR 2(b) Paying close attention to Chaucer's poetic methods, analyse the following extract, showing its significance to The Merchant's Prologue and Tale .
+25 Mark according to the levels of response marking criteria.